top of page

 Most people are taught what to do.

-Very few are taught how to become the kind of person who can do it.
+Far fewer are taught how they are becoming the kind of person who can do it.

-From my first job at fifteen years old, what was quietly shaping my life was not circumstance, or luck, or even opportunity.
+From my first job at fifteen years old, what was quietly shaping my life was not circumstance, luck, or opportunity.

 It was training.